 Simulations

-In our software, analysis is performed once per I-period.
-SEI message is inserted once per I period, however it can be inserted once per picture as well.
+In our software, film grain analysis is performed only on intra pictures, meaning that for intra configuration it is estimated on each frame, for low delay only on a first frame, and for randomaccess configuration estimation is performed per I-period.
+To estimate film grain only on I frames is implementation decision of the authors.
+There is no obstacle to perform analysis in a different way.
+SEI message is inserted in the same manner, however it can be inserted once per picture as well.
+We provided SEIFGCPerPictureSEI parameter in configuration file to control the frequency of FGC SEI messages.

 We tested various settings to verify the correctness of the software.
 We used one VVC CTC clip ArenaOfValor 1080p 4:2:0.
 ArenaOfValor is a gaming sequence captured from screen, so it is clean and easier to observe the effect of simulated film grain.